J.E. & Z.B. Butler Foundation Inc

 - Social and recreational activities

-- Leadership development and mentoring programs
+- Leadership development and mentoring programmes

 - Community involvement opportunities

-- Employment and vocational training programs
+- Employment and vocational training programmes

 - Professional development for staff who work with people with disabilities